ZoneMinder/zoneminder/docs/faq.rst

 	that means I shouldn't have any problem.
 	(Note that 1 byte = 8 bits and 1kbyte = 1024bytes, 1MB = 1024 kB)

 If for instance you were using 24bit 640x480 then this would come to about 92Mb if you are using the default buffer size of 100.
 If this is too large then you can either reduce the image or buffer sizes or increase the maximum amount of shared memory available.
-If you are using RedHat then you can get details on how to change these settings at http://www.redhat.com/docs/manuals/database/RHDB-2.1-Manual/admin_user/kernel-resources.html .
+If you are using RedHat then you can get details on how to change these settings `here <http://www.redhat.com/docs/manuals/database/RHDB-2.1-Manual/admin_user/kernel-resources.html>`__

 You should be able to use a similar procedure  with other distributions to modify the shared memory pool without kernel recompilations though in some cases this may be necessary.
 Note, this error also sometimes occurs if you have an old shared memory segment lying around from a previous run that is too small.
 Use the ipcs and ipcrm system commands to check and remove it if necessary.'"